Tejasvi Surya: 17th Lok Sabha

+Parliamentary record

-The Bangalore South (Lok Sabha constituency) was represented since 1996 by former minister Ananth Kumar until his death in 2018.
-Tejasvi Surya was chosen to contest for the 2019 Lok Sabha elections from this constituency over Kumar's wife, Tejaswini Ananth Kumar, due to his previous work.
+The Bangalore South Lok Sabha constituency was represented since 1996 by former minister Ananth Kumar until his death in 2018.
+Tejasvi Surya was chosen to contest for the 2019 Lok Sabha elections from this constituency over Kumar's wife, Tejaswini Ananth Kumar.
 While she initially had the support of BJP Karnataka state president B.S.
 Yeddyurappa, senior BJP and RSS leader B.L.
 Santosh convinced the party's leadership to choose Surya.
-He won the elections by defeating B. K. Hariprasad of Congress by 331,192 votes, making him the youngest MP to represent the BJP, after having assumed office at the age of 28 years, 6 months, 7 days.
+He, subsequently, defeated INC candidate B. K. Hariprasad by 331,192 votes, becoming the youngest MP in the BJP at the age of 28 years, 6 months, 7 days.

-Surya took oath as an MP in Kannada on 17 June 2019.
-In June 2019, he requested the central government to revert its 2014 decision to remove the requirement of knowing the local language in the recruitment for banks.
-On 10 July 2019, during the Zero Hour, Surya requested the Home Minister Amit Shah to extend the National Register of Citizens (NRC) to Karnataka, citing the increasing influx of illegal Bangladeshi immigrants in his state.
+Surya took the MP's oath in Kannada on 17 June 2019.
+In June 2019, he requested the central government to reinstate the local language requirement for recruitment in banks.
+In his maiden speech in Parliament, Surya requested the Home Minister Amit Shah to extend the National Register of Citizens (NRC) to Karnataka, citing the increasing influx of illegal Bangladeshi immigrants in his state.

 When a holy site was vandalised in Hampi, Surya raised the issue in Parliament, urging the government to ensure better security for the country's sacred monuments.
 He sought to know whether the Ministry of Health and Family Welfare would ban electronic nicotine delivery systems (ENDS), including e-cigarettes.

+Over the course of the 17th Lok Sabha, Surya submitted 379 questions to Ministers, participated in 36 debates, and became a member of the Standing Parliamentary Committees on Communications and Information Technology, Science and Technology, the Environment and Climate Change and the Joint Committees on Offices of Profit and the Personal Data Protection Bill 2019.
+His parliamentary work earned him the 'Best Debutant Parliamentarian of the Year' Award from the Lokmat Group in March 2023.

+In Parliament, he advocated for regional language inclusion in Rural Bank examinations which led to the introduction of RRB exams in 13 regional languages including Kannada.
+He also spoke for Bengaluru's classification as a metro city under IT rules for 50% HRA benefits.
+As a member of the Standing Committee on IT and Joint Committee on the Data Protection Bill, he contributed to drafting the Digital Personal Data Protection Act.
+His other parliamentary initiatives included addressing drug abuse concerns, promoting ease of doing business for the hospitality industry, supporting the "One Nation, One Election" concept, and advocating for amendments to the Prevention of Cruelty Against Animals Act.